sylvainbx/rust-book-fr/FRENCH/src/ch12-04-testing-the-librarys-functionality.md

 <!--
 This test searches for the string `"duct"`.
-The text we’re searching is three lines, only one of which contains `"duct"`.
+The text we’re searching is three lines, only one of which contains `"duct"` (Note that the backslash after the opening double quote tells Rust not to put a newline character at the beginning of the contents of this string literal).
 We assert that the value returned from the `search` function contains only the line we expect.
 -->

 Ce test recherche la chaîne de caractères `"duct"`.
-Le texte dans lequel nous recherchons fait trois lignes, et seulement une d'entre elles contient `"duct"`.
+Le texte dans lequel nous recherchons fait trois lignes, et seulement une d'entre elles contient `"duct"` (remarquez que l'antislash après la double-guillet ouvrante indique à Rust de ne pas insérer un caractère de nouvelle ligne au début du contenu de ce litéral de chaîne de caractère).
 Nous vérifions que la valeur retournée par la fonction `rechercher` contient seulement la ligne que nous avions prévu.

 <!--
 We aren’t able to run this test and watch it fail because the test doesn’t even